keerthirajrr/keerthirajrr/README.md

 - **PyCon India 2023, 2024**: Member of the organizing team, contributing to the largest Python conference in India.
 - **Google Developer Groups (GDG) Chennai**: Active organizer for events promoting tech knowledge sharing.
 - **GDG Cloud Chennai**: Supported cloud-related community events and workshops.
-- **AZConf Chennai 2023**: Assisted in organizing Azure-focused conferences to empower developers with cloud solutions.
+- **AZConf Chennai 2023**: Assisted in organizing Mutli Cloud-focused conferences to empower developers with cloud solutions.

 <p>I enjoy fostering a vibrant tech community and sharing knowledge with peers and budding developers.</p>